Rev. David Harr, Pastor

 Rev. Sam Bacon

-Sam Bacon is a minister in the Orthodox Presbyterian Church and currently serves on the Session of Immanuel OPC, Medford.
-Sam grew up in South Jersey and became a member of Faith OPC, Elmer, NJ in 1970 and has attended various OPC churches since then and served on the session of 2 other churches.
-He is a graduate of Rutgers University, Camden, and Westminster Theological Seminary, Philadelphia.
-He has been involved in Immanuel OPC since its beginning, and on the Session since its organization.
+He is a graduate of Rutgers University, Camden and Westminster Theological Seminary, Philadelphia.
+He has been involved in Immanuel OPC since its beginning, and on its Session since its organization.
 Sam and his wife Elaine reside in Marlton, NJ.

 “Deacons are called to show forth the compassion of Christ in a manifold ministry of mercy toward the saints and strangers on behalf of the church.
 To this end they exercise, in the fellowship of the church, a recognized stewardship of care and of gifts for those in need or distress.” – The Book of Church Order.